Kinder Surprise: Description

 Kinder Surprise is a milk chocolate egg lined with a layer of white chocolate.
 Inside each egg is a plastic capsule, which would be twisted open along its circumference, and that contains a small surprise toy, which sometimes requires assembly.
 The capsule case is colored yellow and sometimes orange, to resemble an egg's yolk.
 The chocolates have foil packaging with warning labels advising parents to avoid giving the eggs to children under three years old and encouraging supervision during consumption.

-Kinder Surprise was originally created with children in mind, replicating an Italian Easter family tradition in which adults give children a large chocolate egg with a toy inside.
-However, Kinder Surprise toys have become collectible for adults as well.
+Kinder Surprise was originally created with children in mind, replicating an Italian Easter family tradition in which adults give children a large chocolate egg with a toy inside, but Kinder Surprise toys have become collectible for adults as well.
 Collectors often try to acquire all toys within a themed set.
 Some even share their egg openings on social media, or create their own toys and re-wrap them in Kinder Surprise packaging.
 More than 100 new toys are distributed each year.
 Around 12,000 different toys had been included within Kinder Surprise as of 2016.

-According to CNNMoney, Kinder Surprise is most popular in Germany, Russia, and the United Kingdom.
+According to CNN Business, Kinder Surprise is most popular in Germany, Russia, and the United Kingdom.
 Michele Ferrero and William Salice have been credited as co-creators of the candy.